ChimeHQ/LanguageServerScripts/README.md

 ## Sandboxing

 In general, language servers will not work when run inside a sandbox.
-A secondary benefit of standarized scripts is use with the [NSUserUnixTask](https://developer.apple.com/documentation/foundation/nsuserunixtask) API on macOS.
-This is a facility that allows out-of-sandbox process execution, which is perfect for this use.
+However, the [NSUserUnixTask](https://developer.apple.com/documentation/foundation/nsuserunixtask) API on macOS allows out-of-sandbox process execution, which is perfect for this use.
 However, for this to work, the scripts need to be installed somehow, and that cannot be done by a sandboxed process.

 This repo also includes a **global** registry of applications that would like to participate in the shared script model.
 The idea is any one application will install the necessary components to **all** targets in the registry.
 This way, once a users machine is set up for one app, it will also be prepared for all.